adisonInc/pawelweronika.fun/README.md

 ---

-## Funkcjonalności
+## Features

-### ⏳ Licznik odliczający czas
+### ⏳ Countdown Timer
-- Odlicza dni, godziny i minuty do daty ślubu.
+- Counts down the days, hours, and minutes to the wedding date.

-### 📩 Formularz RSVP
+### 📩 RSVP Form
-- Umożliwia gościom potwierdzenie obecności.
+- Allows guests to confirm their attendance.
-- Dane są zapisywane w bazie MySQL.
+- Data is stored in a MySQL database.

-### 📸 Galeria zdjęć
+### 📸 Photo Gallery
-- Slider z wybranymi zdjęciami.
+- Slider showcasing selected photos.
-- Link do dysku na zdjęcia.
+- Link to a cloud drive for photo sharing.

-### 📍 Lokalizacje
+### 📍 Locations
-- Mapy Google z miejscem ceremonii i przyjęcia.
+- Google Maps integration with ceremony and reception locations.

 ---